MarktW86/azure-psdocs-processing/azurermps/1.2.9/AzureRM.Resources/New-AzureRmResourceGroupDeployment.md

 ```

 ### -Name
-The name of the deployment it's going to create.
+Specifies the name of the deployment project for the resource group.
-Only valid when a template is used.
-When a template is used, if the user doesn't specify a deployment name, use the current time, like "20131223140835".
+Use -Name or its alias -DeploymentName.
+This parameter is optional.
+The default value is the template name without the .json file name extension.

 ```yaml
 Type: String